 Retirement Income Planning Oxnard, CA

 Many individuals in Oxnard, CA spend years concentrating on responsible saving and long-term investing for retirement.
 That phase matters.
-But the transition from saving to primarily spending introduces a different set of challenges.
+The move from building savings to relying on them creates challenges that require a different approach.
 Rather than focusing on how much can I accumulate?, the focus shifts to how those savings can produce income that lasts and adjusts over time.

 - What retirement income planning involves and how it goes beyond saving for retirement